Bukixo/udemy-angular4/typescript/typescript.md

 let alterntaiveUpperCase = (message as string).toLowerCase;
 ~~~

 Type assertions do not restructure the type of a variable during run time.
-It only tells typescipt the type of varbale, that way we can access the intelliSense.
+It only tells typescipt the type of varibale, that way we can access the intelliSense.

-### ARROW FUNCTIONCTIONS
+### ARROW FUNCTIONS

 >JavaScript way